 How will you explain that exactly?
 The wording matters.

 It might be a good moment to have a conversation about food and how you nourish your body.

 Here are some pointers:

-all food have their place in our diet, but some are really tasty but not very nutritious
+all foods have their place in our diet, but some are really tasty but not very nutritious

-most of the meals, most of the time, most days we aim for a balance
+most of the meals, most of the time, and most days we aim for a balance

 no foods are banned